formulatingamess/www/content/how.markdown

 layout: page
 ---

 As is often the case, the science of formulating a mess is rather a **toolbox** than a single recipe.
 The art of it lies in **finding the right combination of tools and techniques** for applying the <a href="{{ site.baseurl}}/content/what">conceptual approach</a>.
 Therefore the concrete question "how to do it?" should be addressed in a context of case studies and examples.
-This is precisely why we are organizing <a href="{{ site.baseurl}}#infosessions">free info sessions</a> where specific cases will be addressed in a hands-on manner.
+This is precisely why we are organize info sessions where specific cases are addressed in a hands-on manner.

 Here are some of the tools and tricks which have their place in the toolbox: